Now use 'vim' as an extended version of the *vim* module.

 property vars

-The buffar vars wrapped as a Variables instance.
+The buffer vars wrapped as a Variables instance.

 TabPages